GSA/digitalgov.gov/content/posts/2015-08-26-analytics-pitfall-avoid-this-common-implementation-mistake.md

   - data
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-389-MobyGames-39699\_Pitfall-by-David-Crane\_Atari-2600-screenshot-swinging-over-some-alligators.jpg" alt="Video game character, Pitfall Harry, leaps over alligators in the 1982 Atari game, Pitfall!, created by David Crane, distributed by Activision, Inc." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-389-MobyGames-39699\_Pitfall-by-David-Crane\_Atari-2600-screenshot-swinging-over-some-alligators.jpg" alt="Video game character, Pitfall Harry, leaps over alligators in the 1982 Atari game, Pitfall!, created by David Crane, distributed by Activision, Inc." %}

 In large agencies, lots of Web teams touch digital analytics in one way or another, and we have had the pleasure of working with teams both within and outside our agency.
 For us, hearing from a diverse set of perspectives has been a great learning experience.